Winfried Debertin: Success and reception

 Debertin's success peaked during the production of Hallo Spencer in the late 1980s and early 1990s.
 In this period, merchandise was produced and marketed internationally.
 During this time, Debertin became independent and founded his own production company.

 In the late 1990s, Hallo Spencer lost its traditional NDR broadcast date (Friday, 6 pm) and was taken off the KiKA program.
 Furthermore, the recent revival of the series has been poorly received.
 The most recent 38 episodes were produced in the years 1995–2001 by PentaTV productions.
 These episodes featured a limited number of the shows iconic characters and as a result, they are among the least popular episodes among the fan base.
 Regardless the episodes were released in 2007 on DVD.

 More recently Debertin has found success with the animated series Little Amadeus, which was published in KiKA and reached high ratings.
 The series was broadcast in more than ten other countries, and its success led to the second season, which was released in 2007.
 Debertin's work was well received among critics, and he was awarded an ECHO Award.

 Controversy

-In April 2011, NDR employees reported that Debertin had sold materials that he had previously sold, and no longer held the rights to.
+In April 2011, NDR employees reported that Debertin had sold materials to which he no longer held the rights.
 The material consisted of cut-outs from old Hallo Spencer sequences to which NDR held the rights.

 In 2010, it was revealed that PentaTV was insolvent.
 The firm held the first insolvency proceedings over its branch companies in 2009.
 Debertin was listed as the sole debtor and representative of PentaTV.
-In December 2015, Debertin announced in a public letter that he had "become insolvent due to third-party manipulation" and regretted that nothing had changed "despite phoning German courts".
+In December 2015, Debertin announced in a public letter that he had "become insolvent due to third-party manipulation" and regretted that nothing had changed "despite phoning German courts.”